algorithmiaio/algorithmia-rust/README.md

 // now you can call `pipe` with `&MyStruct` or `decode` into `MyStruct`
 ```

+With `serde_json`, you can also sue the `json!` macro or implement custom serialization/deserialization.
+See [serde.rs](https://serde.rs/) for more details on using serde.

-Alternatively, you can work with raw JSON:
+Alternatively, you can work with raw JSON strings:

 ```rust
 let response = algo.pipe_json(r#"["transformer", "terraforms", "retransform"]"#);
 let output = response.as_json().unwrap().to_string();
 // -> "[\"transformer\", \"retransform\"]"
 ```

-[Open an issue](https://github.com/algorithmiaio/algorithmia-rust/issues) if you really want `serde-json` support. :-)

 ### Binary input/output